KATRIN-Experiment/Kassiopeia/docs/_sources/kgeobag_complex.rst.txt

 Spaces
 ------

 These elements generate volume (filled) objects.
 The for the following geometries is not supported at the moment.
 For the definition of the variables see the corresponding surfaces above.

 Pump Port Space
 ~~~~~~~~~~~~~~~

 For visualization, see the above pump port surface.

+- Works with GeometryViewer: No.
+- Works with MeshViewer: No.

 An XML example is as follows: